Sector focus SDGs

 Access to energy is not a given in many developing countries.
-The energy supply in developing countries that is available can be unstable, and energy production is often polluting.
+The energy supply in developing countries can be unstable and the energy production is often polluting.
 SDG 7 aims for access to sustainable, reliable and affordable energy for all, which will improve the quality of life and enable sustainable economic development.

 Energy production and equivalent number of people served

 In 2021, the companies in FMO’s energy portfolio produced 48,000 GWh per year (2020: 50,000 GWh per Year), of which 61% was generated from renewable energy sources.
 Approximately 19% came from solar, 22% from wind, 17% from hydro and 3% from other renewable energy sources.
 The remaining 39% came from non-renewable sources, mostly related to natural gas.
 While most companies ramped up their energy production, the decrease is due to several customers exiting the portfolio.
 This served an equivalent of 83 million people (2020: 96 million).

 - 1 United Nations (2015).
 Addis Ababa Action Agenda of the Third International Conference on Financing for Development.
 The Addis Ababa Action Agenda – endorsed by the United Nations General Assembly in July 2015 – provides a global framework for financing sustainable development by aligning all financing flows and policies with economic, social and environmental priorities.

 - 2 This is an alternative performance measure (APM) that is not included in the financial statements and is designed for steering purposes.
 For a definition of this APM, please refer to the chapter ‘How we report’.